Medical

 Symptoms of DVT

 Symptoms include swelling, pain or tenderness, and skin that may feel warm to the touch.
-TVT can happen to anyone.
+DVT can happen to anyone.
 However, you are at higher risk of developing DVT after surgery or trauma.
 Obesity and smoking are also risk factors.

 DVT is a serious condition because a blood clot can travel to the lungs and block an artery.
 This is called pulmonary embolism.
 The risk of this condition is higher even after surgery.

-Because DVT can lead to serious complications, your doctor may recommend using TVT compression stockings to reduce swelling and improve blood flow to the heart and lungs.
+Because DVT can lead to serious complications, your doctor may recommend using DVT compression stockings to reduce swelling and improve blood flow to the heart and lungs.
 If you are not familiar with how these stockings work, you should know the following.

-How do compression stockings work against TVT/DVT?
+How do compression stockings work against DVT?

 Compression stockings are like tights, but they are made of a different material and serve a different purpose.
 While you can wear normal stockings as fashion or to protect your legs, compression stockings have an elastic fabric that fits snugly around the ankles, legs and thighs.
 These stockings are tighter around the ankles and less tight around the calves and thighs.